 A provisional patent application is for a utility patent but one can file a design patent application as a continuation of a utility patent application so there is some small chance that they could end up with a design patent from an initial provisional patent application.

 The whole zine (magazine) is an ode to the influence and inspiration I received in my life from the album which is explained in the introduction.
 I've taken some of my favorite lyrics and created a series of analog collages for each lyric.
 I listed the credits on the end page.
-I have reached out to...
+I have reached...
 Read more »

 Copyright infringement requires that there be a substantially similar reproduction of another's original work of authorship.
 It is a fact-intensive inquiry and may be, but is not necessarily always, tied to the actual amount of copying from the original work of authorship.
-It may be a good idea...Read more »
+It may be a good...Read more »

 I’m looking to create a mobile program that allows kids to create their own stories by supplying them with art assets and allowing them to write in text.
 If this patent is that exact thing, is there a way around creating that or am I completely blocked on making this program?
 When does the patent...
 Read more »